 - (i) With the Mission of contributing to the development of society based on the humanitarian spirit of "ai "(love) and "kei" (respect), which has been the Corporate Principle since its inception, as the basis of corporate management, the Company operates its businesses with its Vision of continually evolving, serving clients and society through global operations, and meeting their changing needs.
-The Company discloses its management strategy and plan on the website and in securities report, etc. - (ii) Based on the Mission and the Vision mentioned in (i) above, the Company establishes continuous improvement of corporate governance as its basic policy from the perspective of maintaining healthy corporate management and improving transparency as well as efficiency of operations, supported by the view that sustainable improvement of corporate value is important to all stakeholders - (iii) Considering the financial results of the Company, the board of directors determines remuneration of directors within the total remuneration approved at a general meeting of shareholders, in a way that it is linked to consolidated income before income taxes and minority interests.
+The Company discloses its management strategy and plan on the website and in securities report, etc. - (ii) Based on the Mission and the Vision mentioned in (i) above, the Company establishes continuous improvement of corporate governance as its basic policy from the perspective of maintaining healthy corporate management and improving transparency as well as efficiency of operations, supported by the view that sustainable improvement of corporate value is important to all stakeholders.

+- (iii) Considering the financial results of the Company, the board of directors determines remuneration of directors within the total remuneration approved at a general meeting of shareholders, in a way that it is linked to consolidated income before income taxes and minority interests.
 The Nominating and Remuneration Committee, which mainly consists of independent outside directors, first reviews the details before the board of directors makes the decision.
-The board of directors works to ensure objectiveness, fairness and transparency by giving sufficient respect to its opinions. - (iv) When the board of directors elects executives and appoints candidates for directors and audit & supervisory board members, the Nominating and Remuneration Committee, which mainly consists of independent outside directors, takes measures, for instance, such as interviewing candidates, to examine credentials and aptitude which would contribute to the improvement of corporate value in the medium and long term and to ensure the objectivity and fairness of any decision the board of directors makes.
+The board of directors works to ensure objectiveness, fairness and transparency by giving sufficient respect to its opinions. - (iv) When the board of directors elects executives and appoints candidates for directors and audit & supervisory board members, the Nominating and Remuneration Committee, which mainly consists of independent outside directors, takes measures, for instance, such as interviewing candidates, to examine credentials and aptitude which would contribute to the improvement of corporate value in the medium and long term and to ensure the objectivity, fairness and transparency of any decision the board of directors makes.
 The Company has the "criteria for independence of outside officers" independently in place for the election of outside directors and outside audit & supervisory board members and elects them in accordance with the criteria.

-(v) The reasons for each election and appointment of candidates for directors and audit & supervisory board members, based on which the board of directors makes in accordance with the principle mentioned in (iv) above, are included in notices of convocation of general meeting of shareholders.
+When the board of directors dismisses executives, the matter is first deliberated by the Nominating and Remunerating Committee.
+Then, while giving adequate consideration to the results of the deliberations by the Nominating and Remunerating Committee, the board of directors will decide on the dismissal of the executives by resolution, working to ensure that objectiveness, fairness and transparency is reflected this resolution. - (v) With respect to each of the reasons for the election or dismissal or nomination when carrying out election or dismissal of executives or nomination of candidates for directors and audit & supervisory board members, the reasons for the election or dismissal the board of directors makes in accordance with the principle mentioned in (iv) above are included in notices of convocation of general meeting of shareholders.